 Other examples of negative thought patterns may include ruminating on past events or experiences and worrying about the future.

 There’s also something called all-or-nothing thinking.
 All-or-nothing thinking is the belief that if you can’t achieve perfection then there’s no point in even trying.
 An example of this would be feeling that because you might not (yet) be able to go a full year while sober, it’s no use trying for even a week.

-Once you become aware of these patterns, you can then take steps to reframe your thoughts in order to gain more positive perspectives.
+Once you become aware of these patterns, you can then take steps to reframe your thoughts to gain more positive perspectives.

 Stop Negative Thoughts by Challenging Them